 Just in time, too.
 The storm hit us on the way in.
 But I didn’t even notice the rain.
 All I was thinking about was tripletail on the grill, seared tripletail, sweet and sour tripletail, tripletail skin chicharrones, fried tripletail, butter-poached tripletail…

 I decided on fish and grits, as I happened to have some seriously great grits hanging around.

-I love most things on good grits, and this recipe is a riff off Low Country shrimp and grits.
+I love most things on good grits, and this fish and grits recipe is a riff off Low Country shrimp and grits.
 Bacon, fresh tomatoes, some chanterelle mushrooms, which are in season in the South right now, green onions and lots of lemon.
 The tripetail itself is seared simply in bacon fat.